 Disney’s Festival of Fantasy parade has some of the most eye-catching floats.
-And the performer’s costumes are absolutely exquisite.
-You will be glad for taking the time out of your day to experience this event.
+Additionally, the performer’s costumes are exquisite.

 Here we have the Swan dancers in full costume as they kick off the parade in Frontierland.
 They are ahead of the magnificent princess float!